Wednesday, December 25, 2024

 L9 paraoka

-Honestly, the sentiment that server user Dragonrattiger has shared alongside their request is also one I share wholeheartedly: the Taiko franchise could make use of some more Variety tunes... and more specific, some from the Be-Music Source competitive scenario!
+Honestly, the sentiment that server user Dragonrattiger has shared alongside their request is also one I share wholeheartedly: the Taiko franchise could make use of some more Variety tunes... and to be more specific, some from the Be-Music Source competitive scenario!
 On that front, here's one of the more popular winners from its earlier contests from the 2000s.

 One of the winners from 2001's B-1 CLimaX System-C BMS contest, L9 is the most-known piece from progressive chiptune artist paraoka (Twxttxr; SoundCloud), not only in its own composing/fancharting merits but also from the prolific inside-joke scenario in the scene of the time, with plenty of parody arrangements that range from altering the original's playing feel of sorts or just a straight-up smushed pie of random colors, with documented failures when trying to mod it inside the actual beatmania IIDX games for its rather peculiar crafting!
 The composer was also seen for commercial music games' scouting of both pre-existing and original works, including the ones signed under the Kojimachi Sericulture Museum (麹町養蚕館) alias like CHUNITHM's Wunderkammer (ヴンダーカンマー) and CROSSxBEATS's Strange Daeva (ストレンジ・ディーヴァ).